 What are each roommate's needs for privacy?

-At what hour should loud noise end so roommates can study or sleep?
+At what hour should the loud noise end so roommates can study or sleep?

-May things like stereos, TV's, kitchen equipment, bikes and motor vehicles be shared?
+May things like stereos, TVs, kitchen equipment, bikes and motor vehicles be shared?
 Or are they off limits?
 Are there any rules about their use?
-May roommates borrow each other's clothes, books, CD's, etc?
+May roommates borrow each other's clothes, books, CDs, and other items?
 Must they get permission each time?
 Some people have trouble lending out stuff at all.
 So be sensitive.

 Should doors be locked at night?
 When no one is home?
 Where will you keep an extra key?
 Should anyone besides the roommates have a key or know about the extra key?